In this post

 First and foremost, the Fitbit Surge is designed to be the watch you wear every day, both for performance as an activity monitor and for heart rate monitoring.
 So Fitbit has made a special effort to make the wearing experience as a watch as complete as possible.

 To begin with, there are several clock displays to choose from, all of which are quite aesthetically pleasing.

-Of all of them the one that stands out the most is "Flare" because the lines on the sphere around the time are the indicator of what your activity has been minute by minute.
-As you can see in the image, there has been no activity until about 5 pm, and this is how it is shown on the screen and how you can quickly identify it.
+Among all of them, the one that stands out the most is "Flare" because the lines on the dial surrounding the time is the indicator of what has been your activity minute by minute.
+As you can see in the image, there has been no activity until around 5 pm, and this is how it is shown on the screen and how you can quickly identify it.

 As with the Flare clock screen, there is a lower line on the keystroke screen that represents the intensity of activity over the most recent period of time, and if your keystrokes are currently in any of the areas defined through the application (automatically or manually), it will also be represented accordingly.

 But it's not the only "smart" screen.
-The step widget also has a line that will be filled in as you reach your goal for the day.
+The step widget also has a line that will fill in as you reach your goal for the day.

 Fitbit Surge allows you to create multiple silent alarms, in which the warning will be through the vibration of the clock (there is no other way, since Surge does not have audible warnings).
 These alarms are not configured from the clock, but must be established from the application to synchronize later.
 However, it allows you to create a multitude of alarms, in addition to establishing a repeat on the days you want (for example, to wake you up on weekdays).